Are you struggling to grow your agency, coaching, or creator business? If so, you might be unfamiliar with how to use growth cycles to grow!

 This doesn’t mean you should cut expenses just to become profitable.
 It just means that your business is only as good as your people and client acquisition ability, and this is where your attention should go as an entrepreneur.

-Ideal Combination: The Golden Ratio
+The Perfect Formula: The Golden Ratio

 Your online business model (like an agency, coaching, or digital products) dictates what the ideal combination of labor and advertising relative to revenue should be.
 Here are some quick benchmarks that we’ve built in our experience working with hundreds of clients:

 - Online Courses: 20% Labor, 40% Advertising